Thumsificial/fashion_project/README.md

 Fashion Project
 ==============================

-Exploring fashion recommendation and deep learning with Thomas Ulseth
+Exploring Fashion Recommendation and Deep Learning with Thomas Ulseth

-## Report
+## Reports

 Can be found in the reports folder.

+Reports are specific to some different themes, and are ordered as so:

+1. Discovery
+2. Choice
+3. Outfit Recommendation
+4. Purchase Recommendation
+5. Similarity
+6. Conlusion and Afterthought

 ## Notebooks